ibm-mas/cli/docs/guides/airgap-install.md

     For more information about how to access the IBM License Key Center review the [getting started documentation](https://www.ibm.com/support/pages/system/files/inline-files/GettingStartedEnglish_2020.pdf) available from the IBM support website.

 ### 3. Working OpenShift cluster

-### 4. Bastion Host
-This host must have internet connectivity and access to the target OpenShift cluster
+You should already have a target OpenShift cluster ready to install Maximo Application suite into.

 Prepare the Private Registry